aaronleishman/aaronleishman.github.io/_pages/chilli.md

 Cover with lid |
 Cook on LOW 5 to 6 hours (or on HIGH 3 to 4 hours) |
 While it is cooking stir the chili every 30 to 60 minutes |

-Optional to Serve with the Chili |
+Options to Serve with the Chili |
 ------------ | -
 Finely Shredded Cheese |
 Corn Chips  |
 Saltine Crackers |
 Sour Cream |

 *Enjoy*